 Where to create a garden bed

 If you are far north, or far south away from the equator, your sun angle will change dramatically over the course of the year.
-Where there is shade in the winter might be sunshine in the summer, and the other way around.
+Where there is shade in the winter might be sunshine in the summer, or the other way around.
 It is helpful to do a shade survey.

 Using a No-Till or No-Dig method

-To prevent weeds from growing you can also lay cardboard or newspaper down, followed by compost and mulch.
-Charles Dowding in his book: No Dig Organic Home & Garden shows both methods, with cardboard and without.
+To prevent weeds, you can lay down cardboard or newspaper, followed by compost and mulch.
+Charles Dowding’s book, “No Dig Organic Home & Garden,” shows both methods—with and without cardboard.
 You need a thick and compact layer of compost to be successful on top of a weedy pasture or lawn without any weed barrier first.
+We’ve used both methods and found that the cardboard takes a long time to break down in our dry climate.
+However, we do not recommend using weed-control fabric.

 More resources for a No-Till or No-Dig organic garden: